nmoshea/SimpleRPG-WinForm/README.md

 # SimpleRPG-WinForm
-This is a training program, to learn C# OOP.
+This is a training program, to learn C# OOP and git command line.
 With plans to develop further with different design patterns.